pedroamarall/rest-builder/fedora/README.md

 	1. Pause and think.

-1. If you are still confused, reread the sentence until every word means something to you.
-Ask someone for help if it still does not make sense.

 1. Type ***sudo ls /root***.
 You will prompted to enter your password.
 The ***me*** user is an admin user and can execute commands as the ***root*** user.
 Once you enter in the password, the command will work.

 1. Type ***\<Up\>***, and then type ***\<Enter\>*** to execute ***sudo ls /root*** again.
 Notice that it did not ask you for your password again.
 It remembers your password in that Terminator tab for 15 minutes.